UI/UX & Design

 The answer?
 Minimalism, context, and smart interactions.
 Wearable UI/UX isn’t just about shrinking apps—it’s about rethinking how users interact with technology on the go.

-1. Design for a 3-Second Rule
+1. Design for the 3-Second Rule

 2. Ditch the Keyboard